Mehrpouya/PowerOfKnoydart/README.md

 ### Examples:
 To change the text in the green box (the text in this box stays the same regardless of what the hydro is doing):

 -Click on **index.html**
+Scroll through the text and find the bit you want to edit and edit it.
+(remember the stuff inside the arrows is Hadi's code, you mess with the code, you mess with Hadi.)
+You can explain what you have done in the Commit changes box" -Click commit

+To edit the text in the box on the bottom left (this text changes according power demand info from the datataker) -Click on **js/vis_d3.js**
+-scroll through the text and find the text you want to edit and edit it. the stuff inside arrows is code - dont mess with the code

 Changing background color: